citra-emu/citra-web/site/content/entry/citra-progress-report-2023-h2/index.md

 That's right, we got not 1 but 2 guest celebrity appearances in this article.
 You might know [Narr the Reg](https://github.com/german77) from his work on the Switch HID service and, of course, Amiibo for the [yuzu emulator](https://yuzu-emu.org/).

-With that in mind, it was a pleasant surprise when he offered to port this yuzu Amiibo implementation to Citra.
-After spending a bit of time reverse engineering the 3DS NFC service, the first time contributor added [amiibo encryption and appdata](https://github.com/citra-emu/citra/pull/6340) that promised to fix all games that had issues with amiibos, an enticing proposition indeed.
+With that in mind, it was a pleasant surprise when he offered to port the yuzu Amiibo implementation to Citra.
+After all, Amiibo is a common interface and it's well known that the Switch service is quite similar to its 3DS counterpart.
+So after spending a bit of time reverse engineering the 3DS service, combined with his existing knowledge, the first time contributor added [amiibo encryption and appdata](https://github.com/citra-emu/citra/pull/6340) that promised to fix all games that had issues with amiibos, an enticing proposition indeed.
 The new service was also tested against hardware to ensure it was all well and good.

 {{< figure src="amiibo_test.png"
     title="Can't escape hardware testing in emulator development" >}}